Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 ## core_utils.hpp

 Provides:
-  - Cross-platform export/import macro (LIB_API)
-  - Win32 machine level function calling convenction (LIB_APIENTRY)
+  - useful low level macros
-  - Function inlining control (FORCE_INLINE, NO_INLINE)
-  - Deprecation marker (DEPRECATED)
-  - Debug-only assertion (DEBUG_ASSERT)
-  - Shorthands for casters
-  - Common container concepts
+  - common container concepts
+  - helpers for getting enum or string from any enum to string or string to enum in any map or unordered map
-  - Helpers for checking if raw array, array, vector, map or unordered map contains key or value
+  - helpers for checking if raw array, array, vector, map or unordered map contains key or value
-  - Helpers for removing duplicates from vector, map and unordered_map
+  - helpers for removing duplicates from vector, map and unordered_map
-  - Safe conversions between uintptr_t and pointers, integrals, enums
+  - safe conversions between uintptr_t and pointers, integrals, enums

 ---

 ## math_utils.hpp

 Provides:
   - shorthands for math variables
   - GLM-like containers as vec2, vec3, vec4, mat2, mat3, mat4, quat
   - operators and helpers for vec, mat and quat types
   - mat containers as column-major and scalar form

 ## color_utils.hpp

 Provides:
   - custom color container as a variable for linear RGBA operations
   - color conversion, color operators

 Provides:
   - shorthands for math variables
   - GLM-like containers as vec2, vec3, vec4, mat2, mat3, mat4, quat
   - operators and helpers for vec, mat and quat types
   - mat containers as column-major and scalar form

 ---

 ## thread_utils.hpp

 Provides:
   - lock, lockwait and unlock overrides for handling safe access to variables
   - lock_m, lockwait_m (where applicable) and unlock_m for mutexes
   - jthread (joinable thread) which returns the created thread so it can be joined
   - dthread (self-exiting thread)

 ---